open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/docker/index.md

 The flag `Xmx` specifies the maximum memory allocation pool for a Java virtual machine (JVM), while `Xms` specifies the initial memory allocation pool.

-Restart the OpenMetadata Docker Compose Application using `docker compose --env-file my-env-file -f docker-compose.yml up -d` which will recreate the containers with new environment variable values you have provided.
+Restart the OpenMetadata Docker Compose Application using `docker compose --env-file <my-env-file> -f docker-compose.yml up --detach` which will recreate the containers with new environment variable values you have provided.

-# Production Deployment

-If you are planning on going to PROD, we also recommend taking a look at the following other deployment  strategies:

-{%inlineCalloutContainer%}
-  {%inlineCallout
-    color="violet-70"
-    icon="storage"
-    bold="Deploy on Bare Metal"
-    href="/deployment/bare-metal"%}
-    Deploy OpenMetadata directly using the binaries.
-  {%/inlineCallout%}
-  {%inlineCallout
-    color="violet-70"
-    icon="fit_screen"
-    bold="Deploy on Kubernetes"
-    href="/deployment/kubernetes"%}
-    Deploy and scale with Kubernetes
-  {%/inlineCallout%}
-{%/inlineCalloutContainer%}
+## Security

+Please follow our [Enable Security Guide](/deployment/docker/security) to configure security for your OpenMetadata installation.

+## Advanced

+If you want to persist your data, prepare [Named Volumes](/deployment/docker/volumes) for the containers.

+## Next Steps

+1. Visit the [Features](/releases/features) overview page and explore the OpenMetadata UI.
+2. Visit the [Connectors](/connectors) documentation to see what services you can integrate with OpenMetadata.
+3. Visit the [API](/swagger.html) documentation and explore the rich set of OpenMetadata APIs.